Blooym/docker-dalamud/README.md

 # Docker-Dalamud
-A  docker image for developing and building [Dalamud](https://github.com/goatcorp/Dalamud)-dependant projects, built ontop of the `Dotnet/SDK:alpine` image.
-The primary targets for this image are CI/CD Pipelines and Development Containers/Codespaces; though it should work for any other usecase as well.
+A docker image built ontop of the `Dotnet/SDK:alpine` for developing and building [Dalamud](https://github.com/goatcorp/Dalamud)-dependant projects such as Plugins and Libraries.

-## Project Setup
+## Using Docker-Dalamud with your project
-In order to build a Dotnet project that uses Dalamud, you will first need to be using `<DalamudLibPath>` to point at where your Dalamud files are located.
-Add the following below to allow for the `$DALAMUD_HOME` environment variable to replace the existing `<DalamudLibPath>` location on operating systems that are not WindowsNT.
+In order to utilize the Dalamud setup inside of the container you will first need to be using `<DalamudLibPath>` to point at where your Dalamud files are located.
+Add the following below to your MsBuild (`.csproj`) configuration to allow for the `$DALAMUD_HOME` environment variable to replace the existing `<DalamudLibPath>` location on operating systems that are not Windows (such as the container runtime OS).

 ```csproj
 <PropertyGroup Condition="'$(OS)' != 'Windows_NT'">